phaustin/quantecon-example/book/docs/need_for_speed.md

 productivity language like Python.

-Second, even for those lines of code that *are* time-critical, we can now achieve the same speed as C or Fortran using Python\'s scientific libraries.
+Second, even for those lines of code that *are* time-critical, we can now achieve the same speed as C or Fortran using Python's scientific libraries.

 ### Where are the Bottlenecks?

-Before we learn how to do this, let\'s try to understand why plain vanilla Python is slower than C or Fortran.
+Before we learn how to do this, let's try to understand why plain vanilla Python is slower than C or Fortran.

 This will, in turn, help us figure out how to speed things up.